KhushiRanii/KhushiRanii/README.md

 - 📫 How to reach me **khushi.rani1611@gmail.com**
 <img align="right" alt= "Coding" width= "400" src="https://mir-s3-cdn-cf.behance.net/project_modules/disp/601014116770475.6068beff4640a.gif">

 Hello everyone!
-My name is Khushi Rani, and I am currently pursuing engineering in the CSE (Computer Science Engineering).
+My name is Khushi Rani, CSE undergard.
 I am passionate about web development, android development and backend development.
 With proficiency in HTML, CSS, JavaScript, and expertise in building android applications using Java, I consider myself a dedicated Software developer.
 I have experience in developing interactive and user-friendly websites and applications.
 Through my engineering studies, I have gained a strong foundation in DSA, DBMS, OS and Programming domains.
 I am enthusiastic about leveraging my skills and knowledge to contribute to innovative projects and collaborate with fellow developers.

 <h3 align="left">Connect with me:</h3>
 <p align="left">